zZissou/tunely/docs/sprint1.md

 GET /api/albums
 ```

 To better organize this app we're going to be using controllers to separate out logic for different `resources`.
 That means that when you create a route like `/api/albums/:id` you'll put the server code to handle that in a separate file; and reference it's function.
-[Example](controllers_example.md).
+See also: [Big explanation about controllers and the module pattern!](controllers_example.md).
 If you take a look in `server.js` you'll see that we've already required the controllers for you.

 1. Open server.js and create a new route for `/api/albums`.
 This route's callback should point to `controllers.albums.index`.